Fatim44/ET721_Fall2025/project3/Project3/starter/report.md

 ## Before and After: Results Summary

-Before adding unit tests to the Flask application, the project had very limited test coverage.
-Most of the application logic and database interactions were not tested at all.
-Because of this, it was hard to feel confident when making changes to the code.
-Even small updates could introduce bugs without being noticed right away.
-At this stage, understanding how different parts of the application worked required manually running the app and checking behavior by trial and error.
+Before adding unit tests, the Flask application had very little test coverage.
+Most features and database interactions were untested, which made it difficult to confidently modify the code.
+Small changes could easily cause errors that were not immediately noticeable, and much of the testing had to be done manually.

-After implementing unit tests using pytest, the situation improved significantly.
-Writing tests for the data models helped confirm that required fields were enforced correctly and that objects were being created as expected.
-The tests made it easier to verify functionality without manually running the application each time.
-Overall, the project reached a much more reliable state, with stronger confidence that core features were working properly.
-Multiple unit tests were added, and test coverage increased to a level appropriate for a real-world application.
+After implementing unit tests with pytest, the project became much more reliable.
+Tests were added to verify that models were created correctly and that required fields were enforced.
+This improved confidence in the application and reduced the need for manual testing.
+Overall, test coverage increased and the code became easier to maintain.

 ## Untested Code: Effects

-Working with untested code was difficult and time-consuming.
-Without tests, it was not always clear how different features were supposed to behave or what edge cases needed to be handled.
-Errors such as missing required database fields only appeared at runtime, which made debugging more frustrating.

-Manually testing the API also required extra steps, such as starting the server, sending requests, and checking responses.
-This process was slow and made it easy to miss potential problems.
-These challenges clearly showed why relying only on manual testing is not practical for larger or growing applications.
+Working with untested code made debugging harder and more time-consuming.
+Errors often appeared only at runtime, and understanding expected behavior required manually running the application.
+This showed how risky it is to rely only on manual testing.

 ## Benefits of Unit and API Testing

-Unit and API testing provided many benefits to the development process.
-Unit tests ensured that individual components, such as database models, behaved correctly on their own.
-API tests helped confirm that endpoints responded properly and handled data as expected.
-Together, these tests made the application more stable and easier to maintain.
+Unit and API tests helped ensure that individual components and endpoints behaved as expected.
+The tests also served as a reference for how the application should work, making the code easier to understand and update.

-Another major benefit was clarity.
-The tests acted as documentation, showing how different parts of the application were intended to work.
-This made it easier to understand the code and would make future updates or collaboration much smoother.

 ## Role of Continuous Integration (CI)

-Continuous Integration (CI) plays an important role in maintaining software quality.
-By automatically running tests whenever code is pushed to GitHub, CI helps catch errors early.
-This prevents broken code from being merged and reduces the risk of deployment issues.
-CI also encourages consistent testing practices and helps maintain long-term project stability.
+Continuous Integration helps maintain code quality by automatically running tests when changes are pushed to GitHub.
+This allows problems to be caught early and prevents broken code from being merged.

 ## Future Improvements

-In the future, more tests could be added to cover additional API endpoints and edge cases.
-Increasing code coverage further and integrating coverage reports directly into the CI workflow would improve visibility into test quality.
-Adding integration and performance tests would also help ensure the application continues to perform well as it grows.
+Future improvements could include adding more tests for edge cases and API endpoints.
+Increasing coverage and adding integration tests would further improve application stability.